GoogleCloudPlatform/pgadapter/samples/python/sqlalchemy-sample/README.md

 ```

 ### Autocommit
-Using isolation level `AUTOCOMMIT` will supress the use of (read/write) transactions for each
+Using isolation level `AUTOCOMMIT` will suppress the use of (read/write) transactions for each
 database operation in SQLAlchemy.
 Using autocommit is more efficient than read/write transactions
 for workloads that only read and/or that do not need the atomicity that is offered by transactions.